 According to the National Survey on Drug Use and Health(NSDUH), 21.5 million American adults (aged 12 and older) battled a substance use disorder in 2014 and only 11.6 percent sought treatment for it.
-Of those who sought treatment, unfortunately, many of them likely relapsed.
+Of those who sought alcohol substance abuse treatment, unfortunately, many of them likely relapsed.
 How can this be?

 The chronic nature of this disease means that relapsing to drug abuse is likely.
 Treatment research from the National Institute on Drug Abuse estimates that 40 to 60 of those in recovery for substance abuse will backslide.
 At first glance, this may seem like a hopeless statistic.
 However, addiction relapse rates are similar to relapse rates for other well-researched chronic illnesses, such as diabetes, hypertension, and asthma.
 Those patients also fail to make the proper lifestyle choices or stop taking their medication.

 With this frame of mind, you can see how likely relapse is for many diseases:

 - Type 1 diabetes – 30 to 50% relapse

 - Drug Addiction – 40 to 60% relapse